 – California Public Health Officials having Exceeded their Authority

 In response to recent “shelter in place” orders by State and local government, and waivers for “essential” personnel, many people are rightfully asking “what is essential?”
-There is no definition of “essential” in federal or California state law, or in Governor Newsom’s Executive Orders.
+The problem is there is no definitions of “essential” in federal or California state law, or in Governor Newsom’s Executive Orders.

-While through Executive Order the Governor did call upon local counties to create their own variety of ‘shelter in place’ orders, none of those municipalities have defined who is “essential”, either.
+Through Executive Order the Governor called upon local counties to create their own variety of ‘shelter in place’ orders, at the time of this review none of those municipalities have defined who is “essential”, either.

 Depending upon whether you are an “essential” or non-essential person in the Governor’s opinion, your freedom, livelihood, economic viability, and standard of living may be severely harmed by these new administrative restrictions.

 We determined Governor Newsom has relied upon this federal document to impose his new restrictions upon (non-essential) Californians.
 But the document was created behind closed doors, without public notice, and in secret.
-The document states it is guiding “White Paper” according to the authoring Cybersecurity & Infrastructure Security Agency (CISA), under the U.S. Department of Homeland Security, but its distribution and purpose reveals it was always intended to be much more.
+The document states it is a guiding “White Paper” according to the authoring Cybersecurity & Infrastructure Security Agency (CISA), under the U.S. Department of Homeland Security.
+But its distribution and purpose reveals it was clearly intended to be so much more.

 Separation of Powers (Trias Politica)

 There are substantial Separation of Powers issues with any Executive Branch entity performing the Legislative Branch function of creating a new “standard” for, expanding upon, or interpreting any law.
-In addition neither the Governor nor CISA ever held any public hearing or allowed any public comment, or adhered to any other due process requirement for its attempt at public policy making to create this new standard.
+Additionally, neither the Governor nor CISA held any public hearing, allowed any public comment, or adhered to any other due process requirement for their attempt at public policy making to create this new “essential” standard.